 The database (also a server) is the repository for your web or mobile app code.
-The database is also responsible for collecting, storing, processing and managing collected data and providing secure access to that data.
+The database is also responsible for collecting, storing, processing, and managing collected data and providing secure access.
 In this area, the decision is relatively straightforward, with the database market nearly cornered by two MySQL, with other options including MongoDB and PostgreSQL.

 Once you have decided on a database, you create the architecture, typically following the model-view-controller (MVC) architecture:

 - Model – How data is stored in the database.